uberto/kondor-json/README.md

 `Outcome` is an example of the *Either* monad for error handling pattern, if you are not familiar with it, here is how to use it.

-There are 5 ways to handle errors depending on the case:
+Here there are 5 ways to handle errors depending on the case:

 1. orThrow()